-The International Society for Magnetic Resonance in Medicine announces the competition for the Young Investigator Awards for the Joint Annual Meeting ISMRM-ESMRMB 2018, in Paris, France, June 16-22, 2018.
+The International Society for Magnetic Resonance in Medicine announces the competition for the Young Investigator Awards for the ISMRM 27th Annual Meeting & Exhibition, in Montreal, QC, Canada, 11-16 May, 2019.
 Two awards will be given: the W.S.
 Moore Award in Clinical Science and the I.I.
 Rabi Award in Basic Science.

 The W.S.
 Moore Award is given for original clinical research in magnetic resonance.
 This includes studies of applications of established MR methodologies, using either human or animal subjects.
 Examples include manuscripts reporting new applications of MR contrast agents, optimization of scanning protocols, new clinical applications of MRI, or results of clinical trials.

 The I.I.
 Rabi Award is given for original basic science research in magnetic resonance.
 This includes reports of new MR methodologies and understanding of MR signals, aimed at either human or animal subjects.
 Examples include manuscripts reporting new hardware, novel pulse sequences, biophysical or signal models, or data analysis techniques.

 The competition is open to clinical and basic scientists at the undergraduate, graduate, postgraduate, resident, and fellow levels working in MR research in academia, industry, or research institutions.
 Applicants should either be within five (5) years post completion of Ph.D. or three (3) years post completion of appropriate clinical training, as documented by a curriculum vitae and letter of confirmation from their supervisor, mentor, or department head.
 ISMRM membership is required.

 YIA papers will be drawn from all of the papers specifically submitted as YIA and accepted or under review at the Society journals between the date of this announcement and 12 September 2018.

 To be considered for either the W.S.
 Moore or I.I.
 Rabi award, the applicant must do the following: